AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/planning/sites-stores-store-views.md

 ## Strategies to improve performance

-If your project requires a a large number of sites, stores, or store views, you can use the following strategies to improve performance:
+If your project requires many sites, stores, or store views, you can use the following strategies to improve performance:

 - Restructure catalog by shifting logic to categories
 - Separate price lists from catalog data by using external price and a Price Management System (PMS).